-- A. Scientific studies and educational uses of the shoreline should be conducted in such a way so as to minimize environmental impacts and comply with the management policies associated with the applicable environmental designation. - B. Shoreline permits should be required for scientific and educational activities which may significantly affect water quality or natural systems.
+A. Scientific studies and educational uses of the shoreline should be conducted in such a way so to minimize environmental impacts and comply with management policies associated with the applicable environmental designation.

+B. Shoreline permits should be required for scientific and educational activities which may significantly affect water quality or natural systems.

 - A. Scientific or educational uses and activities are limited to those which will not: - 1.
 Jeopardize existing wildlife populations or organisms; - 2.
-Permanently alter the character of biological habitats; or

-- 3. Degrade the character of the shoreline environment in which they are located. - B. Permits encompassing a variety of activities over an extended period of time may be granted provided limits on the duration of approval are established. - C. Temporary facilities necessary for the conduct of a scientific project shall be removed at the conclusion of the prescribed research activity period. - D. Proposals for shoreline development or use in or on known sites of scientific value that would adversely affect, damage, or diminish such resources shall be prohibited.
+Permanently alter the character of biological habitats; or - 3.
+Degrade the character of the shoreline environment in which they are located. - B. Temporary disruptions of biological systems may be permitted when a scientific activity will result in their restoration or improvement. - C. Permits encompassing a variety of activities over an extended period of time may be granted provided limits on the duration of approval are established. - D. Temporary facilities necessary for the conduct of a scientific project shall be removed at the conclusion of the prescribed research activity period. - E. Proposals for shoreline development or use in or on known sites of scientific value that would adversely affect, damage, or diminish such resources shall be prohibited.
 Such proposals may be allowed by shoreline conditional use permit if it is shown that the materials, artifacts or resources are recoverable and transferrable through adequate evaluation by qualified personnel.